Some Texans got electric bills up to $17,000 after the storm. How does that happen?

 Because Griddy is connected to customers’ credit or debit cards to make automatic withdrawals, her credit card bill is now more than $2,500 — which she cannot afford to pay.
 She canceled her card before she could face more charges.

 Her husband, a bookkeeper, said many are in the same situation and hope their high bills are addressed.
-But despite politicians’ assurances about relief, RonDeLu is not optimistic.
+But despite politicians’ assurances about relief, RonDeLu Robinson is not optimistic.

 “I’m assuming the worst,” she said.
 “I’m assuming Griddy is going to take my collections for $6,500.
 I have really great credit, but I’m assuming they’re going to ruin my credit, or we’re going to have to sell a car, or I don’t know what.”